Gusto Payroll Review

 Gusto Pricing

-Gusto operates under a SaaS pricing structure with no contracts or licensing agreements.
-Better yet, you won’t make a single payment to Gusto until after you’re ready to make your first payroll run.
+Gusto operates under a SaaS pricing structure with no contracts or licensing agreements, so you can cancel at any time.
+Additionally, Gusto offers a fully interactive demo and doesn’t charge you until you make your first payroll run.

 Gusto Contractor Only

-Gusto’s Contractor Only plan costs $6/month per person and includes the following features:
+Gusto’s Contractor Only plan costs $35/month + $6/month per person and includes the following features:

 - Four-day direct deposit